fenestbuc/kubar-SCF/README.md

 ### Advantages of Substrate Framework

 - **Modularity and Customizability**: Substrate's modular framework allows for the creation of customized blockchain solutions.
 Each component, or 'pallet' in Substrate terminology, can be developed independently and then integrated into the blockchain.
 This modularity is crucial for Kubar Protocol, as it enables the development of specific pallets for transaction processing, DID management, and invoice financing, tailored to supply chain finance requirements.
+For example, the modularity of the Substrate framework allowed us to develop a bespoke Invoice Financing Pallet.
+This pallet automates the entire invoice financing process, from submission to approval, leveraging interoperability for seamless cross-chain data integration.

 - **Interoperability and Cross-Chain Communication**: One of Substrate’s standout features is its inherent ability to facilitate interoperability, a critical requirement for Kubar Protocol.
 Through Polkadot’s relay chain, Substrate-based blockchains can seamlessly interact and transact with other blockchains within the Polkadot network through Cross-Consensus Message Format (XCM) with enhanced bridge security through multi-signature protocols.
 This capability allows Kubar Protocol to leverage the strengths of various blockchains, fostering a more integrated and efficient DeFi ecosystem.